ro-ko/Awesome-SLM/README.md

 - [Ragas](https://github.com/explodinggradients/ragas) - a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.

 ## Miscellaneous
 This repo contains awesome LLM paper list and frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.
-Since SLM shares many of the same issues as LLM, I recommend that you also look at content related to LLM.
+Since SLM shares many of the same issues as LLM, I recommend that you also look at the contents related to LLM.
 - [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM)

 ## Contributing